pletzer/fidibench/README.md

 # FiDiBench

-FiDiBench is a simple finite difference suite of codes that can be used to benchmark performance on HPC and other systems.
+FiDiBench is a finite difference suite of codes that can be used to benchmark performance on HPC and other systems.
 The code examples are small enough to be well understood, typically averaging a few hundred lines of code, but also relevant to scientific computing, which often involves nearest neighbour communication.